cbennett24/mac-setup/README.md

 * Checks for (and installs Command Line Tools)
 * Agrees to the Xcode ToS
 * Creates an SSH key (& copies it to the clipboard) and prompts you to add it to Github
-* Creates working directories (~/code/personal, ~/code/work, & ~/code/third-party)
+* Creates working directories (~/Developer/personal, ~/Developer/work, & ~/Developer/third-party)
-* Clones Github repos (ursooperduper.github.io, keys, .atom, dotfiles, cheatsheets, prototypes, mac-setup)
-* Runs ```npm install``` and ```bundle install``` for projects
-* Exports .keys so they're available as environment variables
-* Symlinks relevant .keys and .dotfiles files (ex: .gitconfig, .bashrc)
+* Symlinks relevant .dotfiles files (ex: .gitconfig, .bashrc)
 * Runs OS X Customization script (based on ...)
 * Installs Homebrew and Cask (versions, apps, fonts)
 * Installs mas which then lets you install your App Store apps
-* Installs Homebrew binaries, Cask binaries, Cask fonts, and Ruby Gems
+* Installs Homebrew binaries, Cask binaries, and App Store apps

 *Note:It may be necessary to run the script more than once for machine restarts and installations.
 I'll improve the script over time to address that flow.*